 But now it all becomes clear why there was this air of mystery about the announcement and why Fisker thought it was important to “announce the announcement”—so to speak.

 Tomorrow, Vice President Joe Biden will visit a closed GM plant in Delaware—his home state—to make a “major announcement” about the closed plant’s future.
-Clearly the Fisker announcement and Joe Biden’s visit hold more than a passing coincidental relation.
+Clearly the Fisker announcement and Joe Biden’s anti fungal visit hold more than a passing coincidental relation.
 And, following suit, reports circulating around the internet strongly suggest that the closed plant will reopen as the manufacturing site of Fisker’s upcoming project Nina—set to reach the market in 2012.

 Well done Nick!
 After hearing that NUMMI was to large and that the Delaware plant had recently been visited by several new car manufacturers… things all started to fall into place.
 The Vice President’s speech is just the type of catalyst needed to warrant the announcement of an announcement.

 Fisker Automotive CEO Henrik Fisker is a noted car designer.
 And now he’s trying his hand at running the whole show: his company plans to bring the plug-in blood pressure hybrid Karma to the market next June.

 There are a couple new items that have come out of the speech.
 However, most of it is just confirmation of information and a continued commitment to the consistent messages we have all come to know.
 It does sound like there have been a couple of new dealers added to the network.

 We have selected 45 premium retailers in the U.S. market to sell this vehicle.
 Our dealers all own multiple dealerships.